 This jarring billboard of an empty bed recaps viewers about the tangible truth of loss, of the literal and metaphorical depressions a person makes in their lifetime.
 Felix González-Torres openly asked, what happens after the AIDS disease?
 What occurs when loved ones leave their dresses in the closet, with the imprint of their head still on their pillow?

-González-Torres desired those on the streets battling AIDS to rally not only for those who have been impacted but also those who have been left behind.
+González-Torres desired those on the streets battling AIDS to rally not only for those who have been impacted but also for those who have been left behind.
 He asked the world to look beyond the moment and see the often devastating situations created for those who saw their friends and loved ones pass away.

 The number 24 memorializes the date that Ross died.
 The bed in Untitled is a spot of conflict, an emotional reminder of both the lost company and the following seclusion.
 In the early 1990s, the HIV/AIDS crisis was at an all-time high, and the bed in Untitled was a symbolic depiction of the crisis.

 Almost 30 years after the original presentation, the billboards have been installed in various cities across the globe.
 In 2013, 12 billboards of Felix-Gonzalez were displayed all over the state of New Jersey.
 This was part of an outdoor-only exhibition prearranged by the Princeton University Art Museum.